Interstate Highway System: Discontinuities

 The system was proclaimed complete in 1992, but two of the original Interstates—I-95 and I-70—were not continuous: both of these discontinuities were due to local opposition, which blocked efforts to build the necessary connections to fully complete the system.
 I-95 was made a continuous freeway in 2018, and thus I-70 remains the only original Interstate with a discontinuity.

 I-95 was discontinuous in New Jersey because of the cancellation of the Somerset Freeway.
 This situation was remedied when the construction of the Pennsylvania Turnpike/Interstate 95 Interchange Project started in 2010 and partially opened on September 22, 2018, which was already enough to fill the gap.

 However, I-70 remains discontinuous in Pennsylvania, because of the lack of a direct interchange with the Pennsylvania Turnpike at the eastern end of the concurrency near Breezewood.
-Traveling in either direction, I-70 traffic must exit the freeway and use a short stretch of US-30 (which includes a number of roadside services) to rejoin I-70.
+Traveling in either direction, I-70 traffic must exit the freeway and use a short stretch of US 30 (which includes a number of roadside services) to rejoin I-70.
 The interchange was not originally built because of a legacy federal funding rule, since relaxed, which restricted the use of federal funds to improve roads financed with tolls.
 Solutions have been proposed to eliminate the discontinuity, but they have been blocked by local opposition, fearing a loss of business.

-Expansion
+Expansions and removals

 The Interstate Highway System has been expanded numerous times.
 The expansions have both created new designations and extended existing designations.
 For example, I-49, added to the system in the 1980s as a freeway in Louisiana, was designated as an expansion corridor, and FHWA approved the expanded route north from Lafayette, Louisiana, to Kansas City, Missouri.
 The freeway exists today as separate completed segments, with segments under construction or in the planning phase between them.

 In 1966, the FHWA designated the entire Interstate Highway System as part of the larger Pan-American Highway System, and at least two proposed Interstate expansions were initiated to help trade with Canada and Mexico spurred by the North American Free Trade Agreement (NAFTA).
 Long-term plans for I-69, which currently exists in several separate completed segments (the largest of which are in Indiana and Texas), is to have the highway route extend from Tamaulipas, Mexico to Ontario, Canada.
 The planned I-11 will then bridge the Interstate gap between Phoenix, Arizona and Las Vegas, Nevada, and thus form part of the CANAMEX Corridor (along with I-19, and portions of I-10 and I-15) between Sonora, Mexico and Alberta, Canada.

-Urban Interstates abandoned because of local opposition
+Opposition, cancellations, and removals

 Political opposition from residents canceled many freeway projects around the United States, including: